 - Dead Like Me: Reapers are recruited from the recently dead, have to blend into mortal society, and have no powers other than immortality and a Lie to the Beholder disguise.
 George ends up with the same low-level office job she held in life, albeit with a much worse apartment since her new identity doesn't have any assets.
 More senior Reapers are a bit better put-together.
 Mostly.

 - The New Addams Family: The Reaper tries to come for Gomez in "Death Visits the Addams Family".
 Initially he seems quite cool, being a giant, ominous dark robbed figure, with an inhumanly deep voice and supernatural powers.
-However, after getting sick of the Addams' antics and them being completely oblivious to who he obvious is, he drops all the theatrics and takes off his cloak, revealing he's in fact a much shorter, bespectacled unassuming man, with a nasally voice who dresses like an accountant.
+However, after getting sick of the Addams' antics and them being completely oblivious to who he obviously is, he drops all the theatrics and takes off his cloak, revealing he's in fact a much shorter, bespectacled unassuming man, with a nasally voice who dresses like an accountant.
 Ironically this version actually manages to get the Addams to take him seriously (after he flat out explains what's going on to them), however, upon them learning you can challenge Death to continue your life, he proceeds to lose every contest to Gomez and ends up falling back into the underworld.

 - Red Dwarf: Death himself appears at the end of "Only The Good".
 As Red Dwarf falls apart, the Reaper tries to collect Rimmer's soul, only for Rimmer (of all people) to casually knee him in the groin, and walk off dismissing it as "Not today thank you, only the good die young."
 Leaving death to pathetically whine about how that has never happened before.